Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 First, we must give up our own way.
 That means in everything, Jesus must come first.
 It is more than self-sacrifice.
 It is a surrender of any claim we have to ourselves.
 As we learn to hear His voice, we can expect that we will have to give up our own ideas and desires as we submit to His will.

 Jesus Christ has made the way of salvation available to us no matter how wrecked or rebellious our lives are.
 Once we accept Him, we enter into a process of sanctification, which is a way of saying as we submit to Christ.
 Then we will start to become more like Him.
 It is 100% true that Jesus loves us unconditionally; unfortunately, some hear this as “Jesus loves you just the way you are”, and some have interpreted that as we can live however we choose to live and it’s ok because Jesus loves us anyway.
-This is a twisting of the intended meaning.
+This is a twisting of the intent.
+We have no right to live licentiously when it cost Jesus everything to pay for our salvation.

 Second, we must take up our cross.
 The cross was the physical instrument of Christ’s execution.
 Those who were sentenced to execution were expected to carry their own cross to where it would be raised.
 Crucifixion was the ultimate in pain, humiliation, and rejection.
 When we take up our cross, we are identifying our lives with Christ.
 The expectation is that the world will treat us with contempt and scorn because we choose to follow Christ.
 We may lose friends, family, and favor because of our decision.
 All this is a result of our public, open identification with Christ.